jahangeeraslam1/gymStart---BSc-Dissertation/README.md

 sudo gem install cocoa-pods
 ................

-Note : "This must be done or certain aspects of the project will fail to build later"
+**Note : This must be done or certain aspects of the project will fail to build later**

 ## Step 3